 - The expectations on your child

-- The expectations on you: for example, driving your child to & from lessons, purchasing materials, etc.
+- The expectations on you: for example, driving your child to & from lessons, setting up for online lessons, purchasing or printing materials, etc.

 - The cost both upfront and ongoing